-- ► To model the price of a stock, it is reasonable to - use a continuous-time stochastic model. - consider the factor with which it changes, not the differences in prices. - consider normal distributions for such factors (?) - use a parameter for the trend of the price, and one for the variability of the price. - make a Markov assumption(???) - This leads to using a geometric Brownian motion as model
+- To model the price of a stock, it is reasonable to - use a continuous-time stochastic model. - consider the factor with which it changes, not the differences in prices. - consider normal distributions for such factors (? at least for short time differences?) - use a parameter for the trend of the price, and one for the variability of the price. - make a Markov assumption(??? or not???) - This leads to using a geometric Brownian motion as model